Skip to Content

 Can I be charged with burglary if I didn’t steal anything?

 Yes.
 In California, burglary charges are based on your intent at the time of entry.
-You can still be charged even if no theft occurred, as long as the prosecution believes you intended to commit theft or a felony when entering.
+You can still be charged, even if nothing was stolen, as long as the prosecution believes you intended to commit theft or a felony when entering.

 What’s the difference between burglary and robbery?

 Burglary involves unlawful entry with the intent to commit a crime inside.
-Robbery, on the other hand, involves taking property directly from another person through force or fear.
-They are entirely separate charges with different legal elements.
+Robbery means taking property directly from someone by force or fear.
+They are completely different charges with different legal elements.

 Is shoplifting considered burglary?

-A: It can be.
-If you entered a store with the intent to shoplift, especially outside of business hours or using tools like bags or magnets to defeat security systems, you may be charged with burglary.
-However, many shoplifting cases fall under separate statutes and may be eligible for diversion or reduction.
+It can be under California law.
+If you entered a store planning to shoplift, especially after hours or using tools like bags or magnets to overcome security systems, you may face burglary charges.
+However, some shoplifting cases fall under different statutes that sometimes allow for diversion or reduced charges.

 What happens if I have a prior burglary conviction?

-Prior convictions can trigger sentencing enhancements, especially under California’s Three Strikes Law.
-A second felony burglary conviction could significantly increase your prison time.
+Prior felony convictions can lead to harsher penalties, especially under California’s Three Strikes Law.
+A repeat burglary conviction can add significant prison time.

 Can a burglary charge be expunged from my record?

-In some cases, yes.
-If you successfully complete probation and meet other eligibility requirements, you may be able to petition for expungement.
-However, this is generally not available for state prison sentences.
+Sometimes, yes.
+If you complete probation and meet the requirements, you may be able to petition for expungement in California.
+However, this is rarely possible for state prison sentences.

 • True Trial Attorneys